The future of external business relationships - turning external connections into growth engines

 Global forces reshaping business relationships

 Brexit's impact has been equally significant, introducing substantial customs barriers, tariffs, and regulatory complexities that have fundamentally changed how businesses operate across UK-EU borders.
-Industries, particularly food and manufacturing, face delays and higher operational costs.
+Industries, particularly food and manufacturing, have faced delays and higher operational costs.
 The reduced flow of EU imports has contributed to rising consumer prices in the UK, prompting UK businesses to diversify their supplier base, invest in new technologies, and rethink their supply chain designs to build resilience.

 Common themes emerging from these disruptions include: